 In Windows 7 and previous versions of Windows, one had to use third-party software in order to mount an ISO or IMG file.
-Luckily, both Windows 8 and Windows 10, support mounting ISO and IMG files out of the box, meaning you can now mount ISO and IMG files without having to install third-party applications.
+Luckily, both Windows 8 and Windows 10 support mounting ISO and IMG files out of the box, meaning you can now mount ISO and IMG files without having to install third-party applications.

-Mounting an ISO or IMG file is extremely easy in Windows 10/8.
+Mounting an ISO or IMG file is extremely easy in Windows 10.
 You just need to right-click an ISO or IMG file, and then click Mount option to see the contents of the ISO or IMG file in File Explorer.
 To unmount the ISO or IMG, simply right-click on the mounted drive in This PC, and then click Eject button.

 Although the Mount feature works without any issues, at times, you might not see the Mount option when you right-click on an ISO or IMG file.
-This happens, when the Windows Disc Image Burner is not the default program for ISO or IMG file types.
+This happens when the Windows Disc Image Burner is not the default program for ISO or IMG file types.

 Method 1 of 3

 Step 1: Open Default Programs.
-To do so, type Default Programs in Start menu or taskbar search box to see Default Programs entry in search results, and click on the desktop version of Default Programs to open the same.
+To do so, type Default Programs in the Start menu or the taskbar search box to see Default Programs entry in search results, and click on the desktop version of Default Programs to open the same.

 Alternatively, open Control Panel, change the View by to Small icons, and then click Default Programs.